moellernicolai/blog/docs/cloud/writing-configuration/terraform.md

 # Configuration oriented Terraform code

 This article demonstrates an opinionated pattern for organizing Terraform code.
-The pattern follows the principles listed in the initial article of this series.
+The pattern follows the principles listed in preceding article of this series.

 Before reading this article, it may be useful to familiarize yourself with how the Terraform documentation suggests we organize our code: